outsidely/outsidely-geo/readme.md

 ### Other CRUD

 These all share similar code and routines with customization for some cases (changing password, for example).
-These will provide access for users, activities, gear, comments, photos, and props.
+These will provide access for users, activities, gear, comments, media, and props.

 ### POST /create/gear
 Request